lorisleiva/laravel-deployer/docs/how-to-localhost.md

 # How to deploy directly from server?

 When deploying directly from a host, it will still try to connect to itself via SSH which can lead to some extra unecessary burden.
 To make it easier for ourselves, we can define a `localhost` that will be used when the host matches the current server.
 You can set up the `localhost` just like any other hosts.
-I make sure to turn off `git_tty` if I plan on making the server deploying itself, e.g. on repository updates.
+Make sure to turn off `git_tty` if you plan on making the server deploying itself, e.g. on repository updates.

 ```php
 localhost()